kerathy/Statement/README.md

 I am not bound to any companies.
 Any job opportunities are welcome.

 I don't conduct interviews on behalf of anyone.
 I say my name in the interview.
 My voice is easy to recognize.
-If it involves corruption, that's not I can control.
+If it involves corruption, that's not something I can control.

-I made the statement on May 7th, 2022(It should be earlier(maybe github can show the time), I forget that, that should be earlier than I uploaded the audio.), sometimes I updated something, and the last updated date is Jun 14th, 2022.
-I uploaded the audio on May 7th, 2022.
+On May 7th, 2022, I made the statement (it should have been earlier; perhaps github can show the time; I forgot; it should have been earlier than when I uploaded the audio).
+Sometimes I update something, and the last updated date is June 14, 2022.
+I uploaded the audio on May 7, 2022.

 ### Please do not affect my life, my career(no limitation!!!
 I like step by step), no matter who you are, I do not have any problems.
 I am not responsible for other's life.